nmb10/movie_trailer_website/README.md

 # Favorite movie trailers

 Collection of my favorite movies with previews.
-This is the first final project of the Full Stack Web Developer by udacity.
+This is the first final project of the Full Stack Web Developer Nanodegree by udacity.

 ## Installation